rbhardwaj2186/SBA-Loan-Risk-Modelling/Readme.md

-## Project SBA Loan Risk Modelling
+## Project SBA Loan Risk Modelling Guidelines

 **Here are some tips for submitting your project.
 You can use the points as partial check list before submission.**